-Connect the modem to a wireless Broadband router (such as the D-Link DI-614+.)
+Connect the modem to a wireless Broadband router (the D-Link DI-614+.)
 See the Quick Installation Guide included with the router.

-Install the drivers for the DWL-520+.
-See the Quick Installation Guide included with the DWL-520+.
+Install the drivers for the DWL-520+ wireless network adapter into the desktop computer.
+See the Quick Installation Guide included with the adapter.

-Install the drivers for the wireless network adapter (such as the D-Link AirPlus DWL-650+) into the laptop computer.
+Install the drivers for the D-Link AirPlus DWL-650+ wireless network adapter into the laptop computer.
 See the Quick Installation Guide included with the DWL-650+.